Jesil-OT/Jesil-OT/README.md

-### Hi there, I'm Jesil Oyeinkuro Toborowei 👋
+### Hi there,👋 I'm Jesil Oyeinkuro Toborowei

 I’m currently working on all things mobile/ technical article 👯 I’m looking to collaborate on Android, Java, Kotlin and Android architectures 📫 How to reach me: Twitter,LinkedIn
 ⚡ Fun fact: I am a gamer, Love movies and connecting with people